GoobyFRS/grhost-web/index.md

 [Learn more about all our features here!](https://grhost.net/pages/features/)

 ## Discord Bot Hosting
-Looking for world-class uptime?
+Looking for affordable VPS hosting for your Discord chatbot or development enviroment?
+Check out our VPS plans here.

-## Voice Servers
+### Voice Servers
 We can host your voice servers as well!
 - [Mumble](https://www.mumble.info/)